0xERR0R/blocky/tools/installer.md

 # Blocky installer

-`installer.sh` it is a simple script for install Blocky to:
+`installer.sh` it is a bash script for install Blocky to:

-* CentOS 7/8
+* CentOS/Fedora Linux
-* Ubuntu/Debian (in future)
+* Blocky is installed as systemctl unit service to `/opt/blocky` catalog as default.
+* After install Blocky works from regular user.

-Note: All features tested and deployed on CentOS 8
+_Note: All features tested. deployed and using on CentOS 8_

 ## Features

-* Install from scratch to rpm/beb based distros
+* Install from scratch to rpm based distros
   * Steb-by-step installer
+  * Automate installer
-* Automatically detect and download latest `blocky` release from official repo
+* Detect and download latest `blocky` release from official repo
 * Install under simple user
   * New user creation
-  * Allow for new user using privileged ports (aka 53) without sudo
+  * Allow to user using privileged ports (aka 53) without sudo
+  * Allow to user start, stop, enable, disable `blocky` service
   * Create `systemctl` unit service
   * Generate simple `config.yml`
 * Reinstall `blocky`